 No. 13.
-Containing the Poers and at the a.st meeting of the National Association for the promotion of Social Science, at Birmingham, in October 1857, and other articles.
+Containing the Papers read at the first meeting of the National Association for the promotion of Social Science, at Birmingham, in October 1857, and other articles.
 Also Nos.
-14 and 15, and the previous Numbers of the strongest imbibed from it each by all, are the three minds of the Meetings of the Congress of the advanced minds of the world, convened by Robert Owen, held in St. Martin's Hall Long Acre, and in the Literary and Scientific Institution, John Street, Fitzroy Square, from the 12th to the 25th of May, 1857.
+14 and 15, and the previous Numbers.

+Report of the Meetings of the Congress of the advanced minds of the world, convened by Robert Owen, held in St. Martin's Hall, Long Acre, and in the Literary and Scientific Institution, John Street, Fitzroy Square, from the 12th to the 25th of May, 1857.